rhq-project/wildfly-cassandra/README.md

 ## Server Configuration Profiles

-The wildfly-cassandra-module.zip server profiles for both standalone and domain mode that can be used to start a pre-configured Wildfly instance:
+The wildfly-cassandra-overlay.zip installs server profiles for both standalone and domain mode that can be used to start a pre-configured Wildfly instance:

 ### Standalone Mode